dharmeshkakadia/eris/libraries/decerver/decerver/README.md

 This is the decerver repository.

-Note: We're transitioning to Docker right now, but we still need to add some script.
+**Note**: We are transitioning the Eris Stack to heavily utilize Docker, but this process is still a work in progress.
 For this reason, you need to either run an ipfs docker or just build the ipfs executable and run the daemon `ipfs daemon -writable` which will set up the web server.

 ## What is it?